 I rode my first club 9m TT in July last year knowing that it was something that I needed to put some focus into in 2014.
 I managed a time of 21.05 which was respectable on a road bike and especially as I hadn’t rode a TT before.

 Obsession with speed includes equipment.
-Merlin Cycles were good enough to sponsor me with a Sensa Dura TT bike for the 2014 season to help me towards my goal.
+Merlin Cycles were good enough to sponsor me with a Sensa Dura TT bike (this is an old post and the linked content no longer exists) for the 2014 season to help me towards my goal.
 From the first ride, I could immediately tell that I was going to go fast on the bike, it felt fantastic and super quick.

 I went out for an hour on local roads and even with traffic lights and a ton of traffic I averaged over 21 mph for the ride.
 The Time Trial position riding on the ski’s wasn’t unfamiliar to me luckily as I had learnt to ride on the ski’s on my track bike last year, so I couldn’t wait to race and see what I could do.